 FIG 2.
-Representative cases of positive/negative inferior cerebellar peduncle (ICP) sign.
-(A) A 45-year-old female presented with cerebellar ataxia.
-FLAIR image reveals increased signal intensity in the bilateral cerebellar peduncles (arrows; arrowheads in an inset) compared to the medulla.
-The patient was diagnosed with MSA-C. (B) In the T2 FLAIR image of a 48-year-old male diagnosed as spinocerebellar ataxia (SCA), no ICP sign is seen.
+Representative cases of positive/negative ICP signs.
+A, A 45-year-old woman presented with cerebellar ataxia.
+A FLAIR image reveals increased signal intensity in the bilateral inferior cerebellar peduncles (arrows; arrowheads in an inset) compared with the medulla.
+The patient was diagnosed with MSA-C. B, In the T2 FLAIR image of a 48-year-old man diagnosed with spinocerebellar ataxia, no ICP sign is seen.